gupta-himanshu/javascript-for-beginners/Basics.md

 29. Because NEGATIVE_INFINITY and POSITIVE_INFINITY are constants, they are read-only properties of Number.
 30. Prototype is a global property which is available with almost all the objects.
+31. **constructor** returns a reference to the Number function that created the instance's prototype.